Pickles (dog): Recovery

-The rest of the trophy was found on Sunday 27 March, just seven days after it was stolen, wrapped in newspaper lying by the front wheel of a parked car in Beulah Hill, Upper Norwood, South London, by the four-year-old Pickles, while taking a walk with his owner, David Corbett, who worked as a Thames lighterman.
+The rest of the trophy was found on Sunday 27 March, just seven days after it was stolen, wrapped in newspaper lying by the front wheel of a parked car in Beulah Hill, Upper Norwood, south London, by the four-year-old Pickles, while taking a walk with his owner, David Corbett, who worked as a Thames lighterman.
 Corbett briefly fell under suspicion of involvement in the theft.
 When England won the trophy, Pickles was invited to the celebration banquet as a reward.

 Corbett collected nearly £5,000 as a reward.
 He used the money to buy a house in Lingfield, Surrey in 1967.
 Pickles was awarded the silver medal of the National Canine Defence League.

-The Football Association had a replica of the cup made in base metal (for publicity use) so the gold original could be kept safe.
-The original cup was awarded permanently to Brazil after the 1970 FIFA World Cup but it was stolen from the headquarters of Brazilian Football Confederation in Rio de Janeiro in December 1983 and never recovered.
+The Football Association had a replica of the cup made in base metal (for publicity use) so the gold-plated original could be kept safe.
+The original cup was awarded permanently to Brazil after the 1970 FIFA World Cup but it was stolen from the headquarters of the Brazilian Football Confederation in Rio de Janeiro in December 1983 and never recovered.
 The replica was bought by FIFA at an auction in 1997 for £254,000, and it is held by the National Football Museum in Manchester.